Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

           - "${acs.debug.port}:8888"
     ```

-With this configuration in place, when the project is rebuilt and restarted the ACS container will wait for the database service to be ready.
+With this configuration in place, when the project is rebuilt and restarted the Content Services container will wait for the database service to be ready.

 ### Ports conflict

-The docker-based development environment started by a project generated using the Alfresco SDK archetypes exposes a set of different ports to the hosted machine (i.e. ACS http port, ACS debug port or PostgreSQL port).
+The docker-based development environment started by a project generated using the Alfresco SDK archetypes exposes a set of different ports to the hosted machine (i.e. Content Services http port, Content Services debug port or PostgreSQL port).

 If one of these ports is already in use in the hosted machine (by another service) when you start the development environment, then the startup process will fail and the container that wanted to expose the busy port won't start.